awsdocs/aws-cloud-map-developer-guide/doc_source/using-cloud-map.md

    + [RegisterInstance](https://docs.aws.amazon.com/cloud-map/latest/api/API_RegisterInstance.html) in the *AWS Cloud Map API Reference*

 1. Write your application to discover instances using either the AWS Cloud Map [DiscoverInstances](https://docs.aws.amazon.com/cloud-map/latest/api/API_DiscoverInstances.html) API action or using DNS queries:
-   + If your application uses `DiscoverInstances`, AWS Cloud Map returns information about the available instances that meet the specified criteria\.
+   + If your application uses [DiscoverInstances](https://docs.aws.amazon.com/cloud-map/latest/api/API_DiscoverInstances.html), AWS Cloud Map returns information about the available instances that meet the specified criteria\.
    + If your application uses DNS queries, Route 53 returns one or more records\.

    If you specified settings for a health check when you created the service, AWS Cloud Map or Route 53 returns values only for healthy instances\.

 1. When you want to stop using a resource, deregister the corresponding service instance\.
 AWS Cloud Map automatically deletes the associated Route 53 record and health check, if any\.

    For more information, see the following topics:
    + [Deregistering Service Instances](deregistering-instances.md)